limkhashing/Credit-Card-Fraud-Detection/README.md

 ### Outlines
 * **Java**  -- Contains training and testing for all of the algorithms mentioned.
 Deployment of models also in this directory
-* **Python** -- Contains Data Visualization for both benchmark and original dataset.
-A preprocessing script also for the original dataset
+* **Python** -- Contains Exploratory Data Analysis and Visualization for both benchmark and original dataset.
+A preprocessing script also available for the original dataset
 * **R** --  Contains training and testing for all of the algorithms mentioned.
 R code is the primary code base for this research project

 ### Dataset used